No Muss...No Fuss: Background

 Between 1980 and 1984, Iris had released four studio albums, three of which were released through MCA Records and generated a string of moderate and minor hit singles, including the top 30 tracks "Ah!
 Leah!"
 (1981) and "My Girl" (1982).
 After the limited success of Fortune 410, Iris departed MCA in 1984 and signed with the independent label HME Records.
 In the aftermath of mainstream indifference and legal tangles with MCA, Iris released No Muss...No Fuss in 1985 through their new label.
-The album peaked at No. 115 on the Billboard 200, while the lead single, "Injured in the Game of Love", reached No. 91 on the Billboard Hot 100 and No. 28 on the Mainstream Rock chart.
-"State of the Heart" was issued as the album's second single, but as a promotional release only.
-"State of the Heart".
+The album peaked at number 115 on the Billboard 200, while the lead single, "Injured in the Game of Love", reached number 91 on the Billboard Hot 100.
+"State of the Heart" was issued as the album's second single, but failed to chart.

 Iris did not release any further material until the 1992 album Out of the Blue.
 Just prior to the release of No Muss...No Fuss, the band split into different directions.
 Drummer Kevin Valentine and bassist Albritton McClain left to join a new group, The Innocent, and were replaced by Scott Alan Williamson on bass and Tommy Rich on drums.
 That same year, keyboardist Mark Avsec released a solo project under the moniker Cellarful of Noise.
 Even after releasing the eponymous debut album that same year, Avsec and Iris maintained that Donnie Iris and the Cruisers was still their main focus, and that they wanted to continue to release new albums with the band and its new line-up.
 The band returned to the studio in 1986 and recorded a new album titled Cruise Control; however, a lawsuit with the band's former label MCA resulted in the shelving of that album.
 It remained unreleased when the HME label went out of business, leaving Iris as an unsigned act.

 In a 2008 interview with Iris, he revealed: "We had run into legal troubles with MCA.
 We ended up going to court over it.
 Actually, nothing really came of it, nobody won or lost anything, but we did lose time because I couldn't go into the studio to do any recording until that one was settled.
 Once it was done we were able to start recording again.
 That took a couple of years."